Digital Nomad Tax

 Yet, sometimes they take this income into account to calculate your tax rate for the other income.

+Especially regarding territorial taxation there a lot of misunderstandings are out there.
 So, it is important to have a good understanding about the concept and to know how it applies to your personal situation.

 Leave a Comment